 Well, his hand gives Ben Affleck a blow-job, so he really gives him a hand-job.
 We're never sure who was really in control.

 And Mr. Garrison, who seems to exist solely to defy "the norm".
 He was in the Transparent Closet at first, then came out as Camp Gay, then got a sex-change, then became a lesbian, then got turned back into a Camp Gay male.
-Chef summed it up in the first season.
+Chef summed it up in The Death Camp of Tolerance.

-Chef: Children, there are gay people - and then there's Mr. Garrison.
+Chef: Children, there's a big difference between gay people and Mr. Garrison.

 In the Daria movie Is It Fall Yet?, Jane goes to an art commune for the summer.
 The only girl who befriends her later gets her drunk and tries to seduce her, then sleeps with the pompous, famous artist who runs the commune, presumably in hopes of getting an in with gallery owners.